 When fitting or removing the FlexiClip telescopic runners, do not extend them.

-■ Hook the FlexiClip telescopic runner onto the lower rail of a shelf level at the front (1.) and push it along the rail into the oven interior (2.).
+Hook the FlexiClip telescopic runner onto the front of the top rail of a shelf runner (1.).

-■ Then secure the FlexiClip telescopic runner to the lower rail of the shelf level as illustrated (3).
+■ Then hold the FlexiClip telescopic runner at an angle in towards the middle of the oven compartment (2.).